NVIDIA/nvcomp/doc/cpp_quickstart.md

 ```

 The variable `uncompressed_bytes` here is passed by value rather than reference, so
-there is no need for GPU-accessible memory for the output size.
+there is no need for GPU-accessible memory or synchronization.